 There are some occasions in which a case will be settled without the filing of a lawsuit.
 In these situations, the case can settle more quickly after the records have been reviewed by your lawyer.
 In clear cases of malpractice, the parties negotiate a settlement rather than invest the significant time and expense of protracted litigation.

-The settlement amount depends on a number of factors and is unique to every case.
-There is no “typical” or “average” settlement amount because no two cases are the same.
+There is no “typical” or “average” settlement amount for malpractice in Michigan because no two cases are the same.
 Each case is based on the strength of the liability, the severity of the harm caused, and economic losses suffered by the victim.
+A settlement amount depends on a number of these factors, which means it is unique to every case.

 Michigan does have damage cap limits on professional negligence cases.
 For cases alleging medical negligence, there is a two-tiered cap on non-economic (pain and suffering) damages.
 The limit amount is adjusted yearly based upon inflation.
 When you call our attorneys, we will tell you the current damage cap amount.